 5. Now massage your skin with either your moisturiser or make up your own oil-based massage cream.
 For this, get some wheat germ, grape or any other carrier oil, blend in a couple of essential oils to suit your skin type (Lavender is always good, Tea Tree for oily skin or Neroli for sensitive skin).
 Make sure you only put a couple of drops of essential oil in.
 When done, shake the bottle.
 Apply a small amount to the palms of your hands then rub together to warm the product.
 In sweeping motions apply the product from the neck up, then massage in with small circular movements.

 1. Cup hands around the head, with thumbs resting on the forehead and fingertips at the temples.
 Smooth out the forehead in strips-starting along the eyebrows, working up toward the hairline.

-face masks - basic facial and facial massage steps.
+face masks - basic facial and (some) facial massage steps.

 Step 7: Neck - Helps ease tension and stiffness at the nape.
 Using the palms of your hands, massage your neck by gently stroking upward from the collar bone to the base of the chin.
 Alternate hands as you move from the center to either side with 6 strokes out, then 6 strokes back.
 Glide lightly at the center of the neck and increase pressure as you move outward.

 Step 1: Forehead - Starting at the center of the forehead, gradually move fingers across the brow in 6 complete circular motions.
 Repeat 3 times.
 Finish by gently pressing the pressure points at the temples for 3 counts.
 To locate your pressure points, feel for slight depressions between the bones at the temples.
 Pressure applied should feel pleasant and invigorating, never painful.

 Step 4: Mouth - Massage along the lower lip, moving outward and upward to lift the corners of the mouth.
 Release gently.
 Repeat 3 times.